Self Storage Packing Tips

 4. Clothing and linens: Store clothes and linens in vacuum-sealed bags or plastic bins to save space and protect them from moisture and pests.
 Label the containers with the contents and location in your storage unit.

-5. Books and papers: Store books and papers in labeled boxes, and stack them on sturdy shelves to avoid damage.
+5. Books and papers: Store books and papers in labelled boxes, and stack them on sturdy shelves to avoid damage.
 Make sure to pack them tightly so they don’t shift during transportation.

 6. Fragile items: Wrap fragile items such as glassware, mirrors, and artwork in bubble wrap or packing paper, and label them as fragile.
 Pack them tightly in boxes with plenty of cushioning material to prevent damage.